for COMP 353/453

-Orientation Screenshots, to demonstrate that you are able to login, to
+Screenshots, to demonstrate that you are able to login, to access your

-access your database, to build a basic application using Flask, and so
+database, to build a basic application using Flask, and so forth, but

-forth, but you may do these activities using the Virtual
+you may do these activities using the Virtual Machine.
+Further,

-Machine.
-Further, it is not an "either/or" choice.
-You may
+it is not an "either/or" choice.
+You may install the environment

-have any database connection issues.
-Mac users in particular are
+connection issues.
+Mac users in particular are encouraged to use

-encouraged to use the VM if you any issues with installation on your
+the VM if you any issues with installation on your Mac. over the past

-MariaDB) and Apache, without having to install each component
+and Apache, without having to install each component separately and

 - PHPMyAdmin widely used as a convenient GUI that comes with

-with your python programs.
-In our case, we will not, since
+your python programs.
+In our case, we will not, since it's

-it's easier to use flask for that.
-But you certainly could,
+easier to use flask for that.
+But you certainly could, and

 - Do you have to use XAMPP?